 Being a Facebook marketing partner we love to see how much Facebook drives advertising automation and finding new and better ways to offer users relevant content, and advertisers business goal-focussed results.
 Such as Facebook automated ads.
 But what are Facebook automated ads exactly?

-It appears Facebook are now offering ‘automated ads’, whereby they will create a ‘custom advertising plan’ for your business and will then in turn create ads which will run on an ongoing basis.
+It’s a way to create a ‘custom advertising plan’ for your business which will then in turn create ads that will run on an ongoing basis.

-I went through the process for our ad account out of curiosity, so, let’s get into it and see what the deal is.
+I went through the process for our ad account out to illustrate the process, so, let’s get into it.

 The options available seem pretty reasonable; we didn’t really fall into one perfectly but I selected the ‘Online’ option and chucked in our URL.